mindquestiiitk/mindquest-website-backend/backend/README.md

 - Input validation is enforced
 - CORS is configured
 - Helmet is used for security headers

-### Authentication Methods

-The backend supports two authentication methods:

-1. **Backend Authentication (Legacy)**: JWT tokens generated by the backend
-2. **Client-Side Authentication (Recommended)**: Firebase ID tokens generated by the Firebase client SDK

-The backend automatically detects which authentication method is being used and validates the token accordingly.
-This allows for a smooth transition from backend to client-side authentication.

 ### Firebase Authentication Security